Table of Contents

 Of course, you can always choose to hedge your bets by playing both a win wager and a draw wager in a 3 way bet.
 That means if the team you bet wins in overtime or a shootout, you will cash two winning tickets.

-One place you can draw upon to place that 3 way wager is the sportsbook at the Tropicana.
-Operated by the sports-betting experts from William Hill, you can rest assured that you will be handled with the utmost care and respect.
+One place you can draw upon to place that 3 way wager is the sportsbook at the BetMGM.
+Operated by sports-betting experts, you can rest assured that you will be handled with the utmost care and respect.
 Use BetMGM bonus code AMERICANGAMBLER when signing up for a $1500 first bet offer.